Dreamfarer/CAMTRACKAI/README.md

 ### FLTK (The Fast Light Tool Kit ) installation

-Follow these steps to a successful installation of fltk.
-Whole tutorial is to be found [here](https://courses.cs.washington.edu/courses/cse557/14au/tools/fltk_install.html)
+Follow these steps to a successful installation of FLTK.
+The complete tutorial is to be found [here](https://courses.cs.washington.edu/courses/cse557/14au/tools/fltk_install.html)

-Firstly, you will need to download fltk and extract it.
+Firstly, you will need to download FLTK and extract it.
 Then follow these steps:

 ```
 ./configure
 make
 sudo make install
 ```